 This article will explain how the connection method between impedance measurement device and the battery affect the impedance reading.

 As mentioned in the first article, there are a number of factors that can influence an impedance measurement.
 Comparing results without understanding these factors will lead to misinterpretation.

-For example, trying to compare readings where the connection between the battery and measurement device uses two battery posts versus four battery posts is not possible and the reason why will be explained.
+For example, trying to compare readings where the connection between the battery and measurement device uses two battery posts versus four battery posts is not possible, which we will explain.

-In order to understand the different ohmic readings, an understanding is required of a 4-wire connection also known as a kelvin connection which will also be covered.
+In order to understand the different ohmic readings, an understanding is required of a 4-wire connection, also known as a kelvin connection, and we’ll look at this too.

 Battery Impedance Size

-Lead-acid batteries have a low impedance and therefore the ability to deliver high currents.
-Hence the large short circuit current specified on battery datasheets, e.g. 2,500A for 12V 80 Ah battery.
+Lead-acid batteries have a low impedance, therefore the ability to deliver high currents.
+Hence the large, short circuit current specified on battery datasheets, e.g., 2,500A for 12V 80 Ah battery.